alsash110/comm-2216-obs/docs/introduction/typography.md

 nav_order: 1
 ---

-# Typographical Conventions
+## Typographical Conventions

-These instructions use the following typographic conventions:
+These instructions use the following typographic conventions.

 | Convention                           | Typeface                  | Examples                                                    |
 | :----------------------------------- | :------------------------ | :---------------------------------------------------------- |